jufabeck2202/pi-stock-de/README.md

 To develop the frontend live, you need to change the cors settings for the go-fiber config.

 ## Add new Shop
-To add a new shop, you can simply create a new adaptors inside the `adaptors` folder.
+To add a new shop, you can simply create a new adaptor inside the `adaptors` folder.

-Add the Shop URLs to monitor to the `websites.yaml` file, and initalize the adaptor inside the `main.go` file.
+Add the Shop URLs to monitor to the `websites.yaml` file, and initialize the adaptor inside the `main.go` file.